Clastify logo

 Series circuits

-A series connection is an arrangement where components are joined one after another, so the same current passes through each component.
+A series connection is an arrangement where components are joined one after another, so the same current passes through every component.

 For resistors in series:

 The current stays the same because charge cannot pile up indefinitely between components.
-The potential differences add, since each coulomb transfers energy in each component in turn.
+The potential differences add because each coulomb transfers energy as it passes through each component in turn.

 Image